waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 which we'll see a couple of times today.
 It contains a lot of helpful features and functions that we can use for trying to deal with and process natural language.

 So here, we'll take a look at how we can use NLTK in order to parse a context-free grammar.
 So let's go ahead and open up `cfg0.py`, cfg standing for `context-free grammar`.
 And what you'll see in this file, is that I first import NLTK, the Natural Language Toolkit.
+`9:51`

 And the first thing I do, is define a context-free grammar, saying that a sentence is a noun phrase followed by a verb phrase.
 I'm defining what a noun phrase is, defining what a verb phrase is.
 And then giving some examples of what I can do with these nonterminal symbols, D for determiner, N for noun, and V for verb.
 We're going to use NLTK to parse that grammar.

 Then we'll ask the user for some input in the form of a sentence, and split it into words.
 And then, we'll use this context-free grammar parser to try to parse that sentence and print out the resulting syntax tree.
 So let's take a look at an example.
-We'll go ahead and go into my cfg directory and we'll run cfg0.py.
+We'll go ahead and go into my cfg directory and we'll `run cfg0.py`.
 And here, I'm asked to type in a sentence.
 Let's say I type in, she walked.

 And when I do that, I see that she walked is a valid sentence, where she is a noun phrase, and walked is the corresponding verb phrase.
 I could try to do this with a more complex sentence, too.
 I could do something like, she saw the city.
 And here, we see that she is the noun phrase, and then saw the city, is the entire verb phrase that makes up this sentence.